egor7/blog-1/csv/csv.md

 | 220 | 23 | 13 | 2 |
 | OUT OF MEM | 102 | OUT OF MEM | 6 |

 kdb+ is famous for its stunning speed.
-Benchmarks so far focused on data that resides either in-memory or on disk using its proprietary format.
-Supporting CSV is a nice-to-have feature of the language.
-However, the extreme optimization, the support of vector operations and the inherent parallelization pays off, kdb+ significantly outperforms tools that are build for CSV analyses.
-The execution times directly translate to productivity.
-How much it cost you if the query returns in almost 4 minutes vs. it returns in 2 seconds?
-What do your developers do when their workflow is constantly interrupted by minutes-long wait phases.
+Benchmarks tend to focus on data that resides either in-memory or on disk using its proprietary format.
+CSV support is a useful feature of the language.
+However, the extreme optimization, the support of vector operations and the inherent parallelization pays off: kdb+ significantly outperforms tools purpose-built for CSV analysis.
+The execution speed translates directly to productivity.
+How much does it cost you if the query returns in almost 4 minutes instead of 2 seconds?
+What do developers do if repeatedly interrupted by minutes-long wait phases?

 The test run on a `n1-standard-4` GCP virtual machine.
 The run times of the kdb+ based solution would further drop with machines of more cores, as kdb+ 4 could better make use of the [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).

 ## Conclusion
-There are many tools out there to process CSV files. kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` that have sophisticated type inference engine.
-Once you converted the CSV into a kdb+ in-memory table, you can easily cope with problems the other tools cannot handle or requires unnecessary complexity.
-You can express complex logic in a readable way that is easy to maintain, executes fast simply by wrapping the q interpreter that loads the library into a shell function.
+Many tools out there to process CSV files. kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` with a sophisticated type inference engine.
+Once you converted CSV into a kdb+ in-memory table, you can easily cope with problems other tools handle only with difficulty - if at all.
+You can express complex logic in a readable way that is easy to maintain and executes fast simply by wrapping the q interpreter that loads the library into a shell function.